 This prospective study of a healthy population exposed to environmental conditions that are expected to result in elevated levels of oxidative and inflammatory stress will improve the overall understanding regarding the factors involved in, and progression of, cardiovascular disease.

 A total of twelve subjects are required for this investigation.
-In-flight sessions are planned on flight day 15 (FD15), FD60 and FD180/R-15; each session includes an ultrasound scan, blood and 24-hour urine sample collection.
-For each session, the blood sample is taken within 24 hours of the start of urine collection and scans are performed within 3 days of the blood collection.
+In-flight sessions are planned on flight day 15 (FD15), FD60 and FD180/R-15 for a mission duration of six months and FD15, 60, 180, 240, 300, and R-15 for a mission duration of one year.
+Each session includes an ultrasound scan, blood sampling, and a 24-hour urine collection.
+The blood sample is collected within 24 hours of the start of urine collection and scans are performed within 3 days of the blood collection.
 Scheduling tolerance for the FD15 session is ±5 days; all other sessions are ±7 days.
 Subjects will perform self-scans using Remote Guidance, therefore, real-time video downlink is required.
 Blood and urine samples are returned to Earth for analysis, ideally within a year of the sampling date.

-Inflight ultrasound scans using the HRF Ultrasound 2 are performed on FD15, 30 and 180/R-15 via real-time Remote Guidance.
+Inflight ultrasound scans using the HRF Ultrasound 2 are performed on FD15, 60 and 180/R-15 (FD15, 60, 180, 240, 300, and R-15 for a mission duration of one year) via real-time Remote Guidance.
 Each scan is preceded or followed by blood and 24-hour urine sample collections.
 The blood samples are processed in the refrigerated centrifuge and then stored in the MELFI.
 Urine is collected void by void for 24 hours and syringe aliquot samples are stored in the MELFI.

 Human Adaptation and Countermeasures Division: